varuncse/Community-voting-system/README.md

 # Community voting system using blockchain and solidity in ethereum network
-This is a system designedto enable secure and transparent voting on issues related to community management, decision-making, and governance.
+This is a system designed to enable secure and transparent voting on issues related to community management, decision-making, and governance.